moriarty-pharmacoepi/DIAMOND/README.md

 (i) develop and advance novel methods to research deprescribing by harnessing big data,

-(ii) apply these methods to generate knowle
+(ii) apply these methods to generate knowledge and discoveries that improve our understanding of the benefits and harms of deprescribing.